Stay Safe MN

 MNsure offers comprehensive coverage.

 - MNsure has a statewide network of expert assisters who can help Minnesotans apply and enroll, free of charge.

 - The MNsure Contact Center is open 8 a.m. to 4 p.m.
 Monday-Friday, at 651-539-2099 or 855-366-7873.

 - MNsure's online help tools can be used to access frequently requested services.

 - If you have questions on what your plan covers, or how to use your benefits at this important time, contact your insurance company.

-- All four medical insurance companies that sell private health insurance plans on MNsure are waiving co-pays, co-insurance and deductibles related to COVID-19 diagnostic testing, and cost sharing for in-network COVID-19 hospitalization.
+- All medical insurance companies that sell private health insurance plans for the 2020 plan year on MNsure are waiving co-pays, co-insurance and deductibles related to COVID-19 diagnostic testing, and cost sharing for in-network COVID-19 hospitalization.

 - More information about COVID-19 testing and treatment covered by these insurers.